-In (Wilhelm et al. 2019; Baader et al. 2019), the extension $\mathcal{ALC}^{ME}$ of the prototypical DL $\mathcal{ALC}$ by probabilistic conditionals has been introduced, and it was shown there that certain inferences in this logic are domain-liftable, i.e., can be solved in time polynomial in the size of the finite domain used to evaluate conditionals.
+In (Wilhelm et al. 2019; Baader et al. 2019), the extension $\mathcal{ALC}^{\mathsf{ME}}$ of the prototypical DL \mathcal{ALC} by probabilistic conditionals has been introduced, and it was shown there that certain inferences in this logic are domain-liftable, i.e., can be solved in time polynomial in the size of the finite domain used to evaluate conditionals.
 Both papers mention the extension to more expressive DLs as an interesting topic for further research.
-In the present paper, we show that these results can indeed be extended to two very expressive logics that can formulate counting constraints: the two-variable fragment $C^2$ of first-order logic with counting quantifiers and the DL $\mathcal{ALCSCC}$ , whose counting constraints are so powerful that they can in general not be expressed in FOL.
+In the present paper, we show that these results can indeed be extended to two very expressive (at least from the DL point of view) logics that can formulate counting constraints: the two-variable fragment C^2 of firstorder logic with counting quantifiers, which is a decidable fragment of FOL that has many first-order expressible DLs as sub-fragments, and the DL ALCSCC, for which classical reasoning has the same complexity as for ALC, but whose counting constraints are so powerful that they can in general not be expressed in FOL.

-The domain-liftable approach developed in this paper reduces reasoning in $\mathcal{ALCSCC}^{ME}$ and $C^{2^{ME}}$ to a certain model counting task, which we call concept-constrained model counting.
-We show domain-liftability of this task both for $C^2$ and for $\mathcal{ALCSCC}$ .
-For $C^2$ , this is an easy consequence of known results for weighted model counting (Kuželka 2021), but for $\mathcal{ALCSCC}$ we show this from scratch.
-For this purpose, we use a type-based approach that is similar to the one employed by Wilhelm et al. (2019) for $\mathcal{ALC}$ .
-But the high expressivity of $\mathcal{ALCSCC}$ necessitates the use of more involved constructions and makes the final counting formula (see Fig. 1) more complicated.
+The domain-liftable approach developed in this paper for reasoning in \mathcal{ALCSCC}^{ME} and $C^{2^{ME}}$ to a certain model counting task, which we call concept-constrained model counting.
+We then show domain-liftability of this task both for C^2 and for \mathcal{ALCSCC} .
+For C^2 , this is an easy consequence of known results for weighted model counting in C^2 (Kuželka 2021), but for \mathcal{ALCSCC} we show this from scratch.
+For this purpose, we use a type-based approach that is similar to the one employed by Wilhelm et al. (2019) for \mathcal{ALC} .
+But the high expressivity of the counting constraints of \mathcal{ALCSCC} necessitates the use of more involved constructions and makes the final counting formula (see Fig. 1) more complicated.

 Future work in this direction could, on the one hand, investigate extensions of ALCSCC, for instance, by replacing the CIs in TBoxes with more expressive cardinality constraints on concepts (Baader 2019).
-On the other hand, as mentioned before, $C^2$ does not cover DLs with transitive roles, such as SROIQ (Horrocks, Kutz, and Sattler 2006).
+On the other hand, as mentioned before, C^2 does not cover DLs with transitive roles, such as SROIQ (Horrocks, Kutz, and Sattler 2006).
 It would be interesting to see whether it is possible to develop domain-liftable model counting approaches for such DL.
-However, this appears to be a very hard problem since it is even open whether counting the number of transitive relations on a finite domain $\Delta$ is domain-liftable (see, e.g., (Pfeiffer 2004; Mala 2022) for research in this direction).
+However, this appears to be a very hard problem since it is even open whether counting the number of transitive relations on a finite domain Δ is domain-liftable (see, e.g., (Pfeiffer 2004; Mala 2022) for research in this direction).